Office: Humanities 305

 - HS 465 Seminar: Inside the Civil War

-Along with several other historians, Dr. Pegram provided on-screen commentary for a recently released Smithsonian Channel film entitled "The Klan Makes a Movie," which explores a mysterious 1920s movie made by the Ku Klux Klan.
+- Along with several other historians, Dr. Pegram provided on-screen commentary for a recently released Smithsonian Channel film titled "The Klan Makes a Movie," which explores a mysterious 1920s movie made by the Ku Klux Klan.
 Documents in Pegram's possession provided critical evidence in the investigation.

 - Congratulations to Professor Thomas Pegram, whose new book on the Ku Klux Klan was recently reviewed in the New York Times.
 Read a review of Dr. Pegram's book.